 INVEST COLLEGIATE is open to all students who would otherwise qualify for enrollment in North Carolina Public Schools.
 Enrollment for the 2014-2015 school year will commence immediately upon approval from the NC State Board of Education in 2013.
-Enrollment will continue until the publicized close of the enrollment period, most likely Friday, April 19, 2013 at midnight.
-At that time, the determination will be made regarding a necessary lottery or if rolling enrollment will continue until all spaces are filled in Grades K,1,2,3,6,9,10 (2014-2015).
+At the close of the enrollment period, the determination will be made regarding a necessary lottery or if rolling enrollment will continue until all spaces are filled.

 Any student, residing in the state of North Carolina, must complete the IC Enrollment Form to be considered for enrollment at INVEST COLLEGIATE.
 The required Enrollment Form will consist of the following: a personal enrollment form which includes students name, place of residence, parents/guardians names and addresses, students birth date, present school enrollment (optional), and current grade level.
 After the lottery and/or space available in the childs grade level, the INVEST COLLEGIATE Registration Application will include the necessary Transfer Request Forms, signed by the parent or guardian, to be utilized only if the child is enrolled through the open enrollment or the lottery, if necessary.
 Each family will be expected to complete all information as required by the North Carolina Department of Public Instruction which may include, and is not limited to, the following: Release of Records Form with parent/gudardian signature for the child's most recent school/LEA, Household Income Survey and other reports as requested by the North Carolina Department of Public Instruction and the US Department of Education.

 Should applications exceed the number of spaces, by Grade Level, a lottery will be held in an open public meeting.
 No criteria for admission will be utilized other than a completed enrollment form and residence in North Carolina.
 A Waitlist will be maintained for the entire school year in the event that space becomes available and the school chooses to continue to fill any open enrollment positions.
 All rules and regulations regarding siblings, multiple births, and specific policies and procedures regarding charter school lotteries will be adhered to by INVEST COLLEGIATE.
 The Application Period will begin within two weeks of the final approval of the NC State Board of Edcuation and continue to a minimum of sixty (60) days not to exceed ninety (90) days.
 The IC Lottery will be held in an open public meeting three weeks after the close of the Application Period.
-Parents/families will be informed of their acceptance or place on the Wait List by email within two weeks of the date of the lottery.
+Parents/families will be informed of their acceptance or place on the Wait List by email within two weeks of the lottery.